 3. ANAO financial statement audits are an independent examination of the financial accounting and reporting of public sector entities.
 The results of the examination are presented in an auditor’s report, which expresses the auditor’s opinion on whether the financial statements as a whole and the information contained therein fairly present each entity’s financial position and the results of its operations and cash flows.
 The accounting treatments and disclosures reflected in the financial statements by the entity are assessed against relevant Accounting Standards and legislative reporting requirements.

 4. In addition to undertaking financial statement audits, the ANAO tables two reports annually addressing the outcomes of the financial statement audits of public sector entities.
-The first of these, Audit Report No 51 2011–12 Interim Phase of the Audit of Financial Statements of Major General Government Sector Agencies for the Year Ending 30 June 2012, outlined the ANAOʹs assessment of audit findings relating to the internal controls of major agencies, including governance arrangements, information systems and control procedures.
+The first of these, Audit Report No. 49 2012–13 Interim Phase of the Audits of the Financial Statements of Major General Government Sector Agencies for the Year Ending 30 June 2013, outlined the ANAO's assessment of audit findings relating to the internal controls of major agencies, including governance arrangements, information systems and control procedures.
 The findings summarised in that report are the results of the interim phase of the financial statement audits of major General Government Sector agencies.

 5. This report complements the interim phase report referred to above, and provides a summary of the final audit results of the audits of the financial statements of all Australian Government entities, including the Consolidated Financial Statements for the Australian Government.